JeremyIglehart/silverforestquilts.github.io/_posts/Beverly White/Vintage-Rouge/2013-10-14-Vintage-Rouge.md

 ### by Beverly W.

-Thank you, Gardner's Landscape and Nursery of Lionville PA for allowing us to do the photo shoot for Beverly's quilt in their gift shop.
+Thank you to Gardner's Landscape and Nursery of Lionville PA for allowing us to do the photo shoot for Beverly's quilt in their gift shop.